TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

    Result
-         Behaviour: All site content behaves like for the default language except “&L=2” is passed on in links and any settings made with TypoScript conditions selecting on “GP:L” will take effect.
+         Behaviour: All site content behaves like for the default language except "&L=2" is passed on in links and any settings made with TypoScript conditions selecting on "GP:L" will take effect.

          - Content: English

          - Menu: English

-         - Warning: “Localization Settings” for pages are not observed correctly!
+         - Warning: "Localization Settings" for pages are not observed correctly!
-           See more info where “Localization Settings” are discussed (eg. “Hide page if no translation exists”)
+           See more info where "Localization Settings" are discussed (eg. "Hide page if no translation exists")

 .. container:: table-row